antipex/Lighthouse/README.md

 1. Build and install the app to each phone
 2. Place the phones 1m apart on a flat surface
 3. On one phone, switch to the Telescope tab
-4. On the other phone, tap the "illuminate" button on the Lighthouse tab
+4. On the other phone, tap the Illuminate button on the Lighthouse tab
+5. When the Telescope phone displays "needs calibration", tap the Calibrate button

 Distance will be shown in metres.